How Much Can Testosterone Replacement Therapy Cost?

 What is the Best Form of Testosterone Replacement Therapy?

-With more options available to you than ever before, deciding which method of TRT is best for you is a tough question, and one that doesn’t necessarily have a wrong answer.
-Whether you choose subcutaneous injection, cream, troche or oral tables, each method of treatment offers advantages and downsides.
-(Dr. Danielle McDevitt, a noted physician affiliated with Hone, even weighs in on each of them and offers up her personal preference.)
+Deciding which method of TRT is best for you is a tough question, and one that doesn’t necessarily have a wrong answer.
+Whether you choose injections, cream, troche or oral tables, each method of treatment offers advantages and downsides.

 Ultimately, it’s up to your doctor and you to determine what form of treatment you’ll best respond to, which one can offer the greatest benefits and which might have side effects that may not agree with your body.
 When discussing with your physician, ask as many questions as possible so you can get a clearer picture and make an informed choice.